kirame09/sparkpost-api-documentation/services/inbound-domains.md

 | `inbounddomain.test.com` | MX   | rx2.sparkpostmail.com | 10       |
 | `inbounddomain.test.com` | MX   | rx3.sparkpostmail.com | 10       |

-For SparkPost Elite, you will need to use MX records similar to your existing domains.
+For SparkPost Enterprise, you will need to use MX records similar to your existing domains.
 In many cases the MX records for existing domains point at `inbound.<main-bounce-domain>`.
 The following DNS settings assume that your existing domains point